Hotaru Akane

-Hotaru Akane (紅音 ほたる, Akane Hotaru) also known as Anna Akizuki (秋月 杏奈, Akizuki Anna) and Hotaru (ほたる) was a Japanese actress, HIV/AIDS activist, and AV idol.
+Hotaru Akane (紅音 ほたる, Akane Hotaru) also known as Anna Akizuki (秋月 杏奈, Akizuki Anna) and Hotaru (ほたる) was a Japanese actress, HIV/AIDS activist, and pornographic actress.
 She was active in many media formats in Japan including mainstream theatrical film, and was a popular blogger.
 Her adeptness at female ejaculation in adult videos (AV) earned Akane the title, "Shiofuki Queen".
 She retired from AV work in 2008.

 Life and career

 AV debut

 Hotaru Akane was born in Osaka, Japan on 25 October 1983.
 Akane's early appearances were under the stage name Anna Akizuki, and she debuted in AV using this name in an ensemble performance in the February 2004 adult video (AV) Faithful Dog 'Saseko, which won the award for Best AV Title at the 5th Takeshi Kitano Awards.
 By June 2004, she was appearing in solo videos such as Milky Sports for the Milky Prin studio.
 Later that year she was performing in featured actress videos for the major studios Wanz Factory and Moodyz.
 The November 2004 cosplay-themed Uniform Collection / Anna Akizuki had Akane donning a variety of school uniforms, a popular form of garment fetishism in Japanese AVs.
 In 2005, Weekly Playboy awarded Akane the "Newcomer of the Year" title in their "AV Academy Awards". and she also won a Best Actress Award for Excellence at the 2006 SOD Awards.

 Kuki's January 2006 release, Cutie Clips, gave the viewer the experience of having a "virtual love story" with several top AV actresses.
 Akane's segment is a "virtual date" at the beach.
 Akane performed in the September 2006 ensemble work Dream School 10 from Moodyz which took 2nd Place in the 2006 AV Open competition.
 She also took part in another multiple actress video, Special Galactic All-Stars, from Real Works which won a Special Prize at the same contest.

 Also in September 2006, Akane appeared in her first "uncensored" video, without the mosaic pixellation which is used to disguise the genitals in most Japanese porn films.
 She subsequently made four more original uncensored videos, all released by Sky High Entertainment.

 Akane also had a role in director Toru Ichikawa's mainstream action film, Sekiryū no onna (赤龍の女), (The Legend of Red Dragon) which was released to theaters in October 2006.